SupeRuier/awesome-active-learning/AL_core.md

 # At the beginning
-**We assume the readers already have the very basic knowledge of active learning.**
+**We assume the readers already have the basic knowledge of active learning.**
 We will not cover all the details of the whole fields, but we will display the core information of active learning which you should know in each basic problem setting.
 We are trying to make the taxonomy problem-oriented, so that you can find the relevant paper you need.
 Our purpose is to help you easily find the appropriate methods to solve your problems.